 Mr. Zavareei is admitted to the State Bars of California and Maryland, the Bar of the District of Columbia, the U.S. District Court for the District of Columbia, the Northern, Central and Southern Districts of California, the Eastern District of Michigan, the District of Maryland, the District of Colorado, and the Circuit Courts of the District of Columbia, the First Circuit and the Ninth Circuit.

-Peggy Twohig is currently the Assistant Director for Supervision Policy at the Bureau of Consumer Financial Protection.
+Peggy Twohig is currently the Assistant Director for Supervision Policy at the Consumer Financial Protection Bureau.
 The Office of Supervision Policy is responsible for developing supervision strategy across bank and nonbank markets and ensuring that policy decisions are consistent across markets, charters, and regions.

 Ms. Twohig received her law degree from the New York University School of Law and a Master’s degree in public policy from Princeton’s Woodrow Wilson School of Public and International Affairs in 1983.
 After law school, she clerked for the Honorable William K. Thomas in United States District Court for the Northern District of Ohio.